-WASHINGTON (AP) — The White House says automatic spending reductions set to kick in Friday will be put off until as close to midnight Friday night as possible.
-Call them the Cinderella cuts.
+WASHINGTON (AP) — The White House says automatic spending reductions set to kick in will be put off until as close to midnight Friday as possible.

 And White House press secretary Jay Carney says that means midnight, Friday — or as close to midnight as possible: 11:59 p.m. and 59 seconds.